TikTok's biggest trends right now (2025)

 ‘I met my younger self for coffee’ trend

 Get ready to cry and heal at the same time.
 This trend has people imagining a heart-to-heart with their younger selves, reflecting on how far they’ve come.
 Participants set up their videos as a fictional coffee meetup, writing out a conversation between their past and present selves.
 Some keep it wholesome and inspiring, while others add humor or a bittersweet twist.
 Film yourself somewhere that fits that moody aesthetic.
 Overlay a text-based conversation with your younger self and voiceover to stand out even more.
-Finally use the emotional original music to set the mood and post with #YoungerSelf #POV #GlowUp #FYP to get it seen.
+Finally use the emotional original music to set the mood.

 Coffee with younger self TikTok trend